mrBigJS/d3-simpleCharts/readme.txt

 3. More complex 'Pie' chart: its segments are colored smoothly from 'navy' to 'gold' + more custom titles present.

 == Changelog ==

+= 1.2.5 =
+Version 1.2.5 - Chart on new window link, adding support of css style file for svg, fixing bug of chart's width at start (on Chrome).

+= 1.2.4 =
+Version 1.2.4 - Cleaning the code.

 = 1.2.3 =
 Version 1.2.3 - Centering chart's title and introducing positioning of logo option.